JuliaManifolds/Manifolds.jl/CONTRIBUTING.md

 exp(::MyManifold, ::Any...)
 ```

-Alternatively, you can save the string to a variable, for example `_doc_myM_exp` and attaching it to both functions
+You can also save the string to a variable, for example `_doc_myM_exp` and attach it to both functions

 ## Code style